rchari66/vdock/README.md

-# vdock-hugo
+# vdock
 #### Intro:
-Vdock-hugo is a tool with intergrated IDE for managing [hugo](https://gohugo.io/) site efficiently.
+Vdock is tool with an intergrated IDE for managing [hugo](https://gohugo.io/) site efficiently.
 <br>
 It provides features like
 * IDE to edit the blog